-On a daily basis Grade I to VIII initiates with “Enrichment Class”, the integrated curriculum includes various hands-on activities to allow children to connect with the news paper reading, environment, elocution, quiz, dramatics, singing, painting and dance effortlessly blended into the curriculum and students are graded on their performance in these activities.
+On a daily basis Grade I to X initiates with “Enrichment Class”, the integrated curriculum includes various hands-on activities to allow children to connect with the news paper reading (Times of India, NIE - subscription), environment, elocution, quiz, dramatics, singing, painting and dance effortlessly blended into the curriculum and students are graded on their performance in these activities.

 Festivals are celebrated each month and the significance of each is explained through exhibitions, presentations, role-plays and enactment of small skits on the occasion.
 Children are provided exposure to films and inter-school competitions.
 Prominent personalities often visit the school and the children are allowed to interact with them.
 Children are taught the rules of etiquette and behaviour in various situations.
 Every effort is made to ensure that the students grow into mature and aware individuals capable of being major contributors to society.